Skip to main content

 Opacity

-When painting with watercolors, adding water can make the colors more transparent.
+When painting, mixing in water makes the colors more transparent.

-As the opacity of the paint increases, the layers or background beneath it become more visible.
+As the transparency increases, the layers or background beneath become more visible.

-property adjusts the transparency of web elements, creating an effect similar to adding transparent paint to HTML elements.
+In CSS, opacity is a property that adjusts the transparency of web elements, giving HTML elements the effect similar to transparent paint.

 .transparent-box {